 Much research has been done on the social and economic impacts of Volunteering in the community.
-We also know that Volunteering is important for individual wellbeing and has significant positive impact on people in marginalised, vulnerable or disadvantaged communities.
+We also know that Volunteering is important for individual wellbeing and has significant positive impact on people in marginalised, vulnerable or disadvantaged communities and cultural groups.
 Read More

 Tauranga’s Vital Update 2020 and highlighted issues of loneliness and disconnection among the local population (one in three respondents reported feeling alone most or some of the time – higher than the national average; and this feeling affected youth (26%), women, disabled (27%), Māori (18%) and Asian (17%) communities more), as well as reporting an unemployment rate that is tracking slightly higher than the national average.